KhaliliAsyraf/infront-ems/README.md

 A **modern, minimalist employee management system** built with Laravel and Filament.
 Designed for easy tracking and administration of employees, departments, and reporting.

+---

+## 🔑 Demo Admin Login

+You can log in as an admin using the following credentials:
+- Email: admin@example.com
+- Password: password

+Once logged in, you’ll be redirected to the Filament admin dashboard to manage employees, departments, and view reports.

+---

 ## Tech Stack

 - **Frontend:** [Filament](https://filamentphp.com/) / Livewire